Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Results

 \subsection{Phase (ii): PPE}

-As shown by Figure \ref{fig:PPE_Fick_solutions}, majority of the pressure distribution $p$ varies between 100 HGmm and 150 HGmm in the artery domain $\Omega$.
-The values are the greatest in the subcortical part of the brain, close to the large basilar artery, the deepest vessel in $\Omega$, which is oriented nearly vertically in front of the brainstem.
-The pressure gradually decreases when moving towards the cerebral cortex, where branched overlapping structures are dominant.
+As shown by Figures \ref{fig:PPE_Fick_solutions} and \ref{fig:histograms_1}, excluding the outliers, the total pressure distribution $p$ varies between 80 mmHg and 115 mmHg in the artery domain $\Omega$.
+The values are the greatest at the base of the brain, close to the basilar artery, the deepest vessel in $\Omega$, which is oriented nearly vertically in front of the brainstem.
+The pressure gradually decreases when moving towards the cerebral cortex, where branched, overlapping structures are dominant.
 This result is expected since the total vessel area gradually increases as the branching occurs.
-Thus, the pressure gradually decreases as the blood flows towards smaller vessels, eventually entering the microcirculation domain $\hat{\Omega}$.
+Thus, the pressure gradually decreases as the blood flows towards smaller vessels, eventually entering the microcirculation domain $\hat{\Omega}$. \\ The blood velocity profile varies between 0 and 1.46 m/s, excluding the outliers (Figures \ref{fig:PPE_Fick_solutions} and \ref{fig:histograms_1}).
+The greatest values were observed in anterior and middle cerebral artery which had overall greater velocities than posterior cerebral artery or the smaller arteries in cortical branches.